gtojty/OPtoS/readme.md

    * outsemTr\_stos.txt: semantics activated for each StoS training example at each sampling point;

    * outsemTe\_stos.txt: semantics activated for each StoS testing example at each sampling point;

+   * outsemErrTr.txt: activation error for each OtoS training example at each sampling point.

+   * outsemErrTe.txt: activation error for each OtoS training example at each sampling point.

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling